 Registration features for passwordless authentication methods rely on the combined registration preview.
 Follow the steps in the article Enable combined security information registration (preview), to enable the combined registration preview.

 Enable passwordless phone sign-in authentication methods

 - Sign in to the Azure portal with a global admin account.

-- Browse to Azure Active Directory > Authentication methods > Authentication method policy (Preview)
+- Search for and select Azure Active Directory.
+Select Security > Authentication methods > Authentication method policy (Preview)